Daniels1610/GetPI-OpenMP-Analysis/getPI/compileScriptUsage.md

 2. Execute bash script with **./compile.sh** command and press enter

-3. Input the file from getPI directory you want to execute Enter you OpenMP program filename (without extension): getPI-Atomic-Auto
+3. Input the file from getPI directory you want to execute.
+Enter you OpenMP program filename (without extension): getPI-Atomic-Auto

 4. Now, your selected OpenMP program will start to be executed